Control-Oriented Deep Space Communications For Unmanned Space Exploration: Simulation Results and Discussion

 In Fig. \ref{f2}, we compare the proposed scheme with three communication-oriented schemes: the max-sum rate scheme, the max-min rate scheme, and the classical equal power allocation.
 The curves under the approximate closed-form solution of the proposed scheme \eqref{op1} and the modified max-min rate scheme (PC) are also shown.
-It can be seen that the control performance of the approximate closed-form solution \eqref{op1} is nearly the same as that of the accurate solution.
 The performance under the modified max-min rate scheme shows a small gap from the optimal one.
-In addition, we can also see that the max-min rate scheme outperforms the equal power allocation.
+These results confirm their excellent approximations to the optimal solution.
+In addition, we can also see that the max-min rate scheme outperforms equal power allocation.
 Both of them further outperform the max-sum rate scheme.
-This is attributed to their different power allocation principles in terms of the channel condition.
+This is because of their different power allocation principles in terms of the channel condition.
 The max-min rate scheme holds a similar allocation principle as the proposed scheme, while the max-sum rate scheme follows an opposite allocation principle.

-Furthermore, we present the power allocation results of the proposed scheme, the max-sum rate scheme, and the max-min rate scheme in Fig. \ref{f4}.
+In Fig. \ref{f4}, we present the power allocation results of the proposed scheme, the max-sum rate scheme, and the max-min rate scheme.
 The maximal transmit power is set as $P_{\max}=10$ dBw.
-It is evident that in both subfigures, the power ratio increases from loop one to four under the proposed scheme and the max-min rate scheme, while it decreases under the max-sum rate scheme.
-This verifies our conclusions on their power allocation principles on channel conditions.
-In addition, when the cycle time is $50$ ms, the proposed scheme allocates more power to $\mathbf{SC^3}$ loops $1\sim3$ compared to the max-min rate scheme.
-This is because we set $\log_2|\det\mathbf{A}_k|=[48,36,24,12]$.
+It is evident that in both subfigures, the power ratio increases from loops one to four under the proposed scheme and the max-min rate scheme, while it decreases under the max-sum rate scheme.
+This verifies their power allocation principles in terms of channel conditions, recalling $d_k=[1000,2000,3000,4000] \ \text{km}$.
+In addition, when the cycle time is $50$ ms, the proposed scheme allocates more power to $\mathbf{SC^3}$ loops $1\sim3$ compared with the max-min rate scheme.
+This is because we set $\log_2|\det\mathbf{A}_k|=\{48,36,24,12\}$ for $k=1\sim4$.
 This adjustment is made to compensate for the intrinsic entropy difference.
 In the top subfigure, which shows the case of $T_k^0=5$ s, the power allocation results of the proposed scheme and the max-min rate scheme are nearly the same.
-In this situation, the intrinsic entropy difference has little impact on the communication design.
+In this situation, the intrinsic entropy difference has little impact on the communication power allocation.
 This verifies our conclusions drawn in {\bf{Theorem 3}}.